redooor/redminportal/README.md

         php artisan config:publish --path="workbench/redooor/redminportal/src/config" redooor/redminportal

+### Publish assets

+Version 0.1.5 changes some structure of the JavaScript and CSS files.
+You need to run the following command to publish the assets to use the new locations.

+**Caution**: This action will overwrite any changes made to the public/packages/redooor/redminportal/assets folder.

+For users:

+        php artisan asset:publish redooor/redminportal

+For contributors:

+        php artisan asset:publish --bench=redooor/redminportal

+### Run dump-autoload

+Due to the changes in route, you may need to run this command to get the routing work.

+        ?> php artisan dump-autoload

+If you get an error message saying that DiscountController is missing, open

+For users:

+        vendor/redooor/redminportal/src/routes.php

+For contributors:

+        workbench/redooor/redminportal/src/routes.php

+and comment off those lines with DiscountController.

+Then run dump-autoload again.
+Once it's done, go back to routes.php and undo the comment.

 ## Upgrading to v0.1.4 from <= v0.1.3

 Version 0.1.4 removes the unique index of "name" column from "categories" table.

+**Caution**: Always backup your database before running this type of command.

 Run the following commands in a terminal to perform database migration for Redminportal:

 For users, run: